Khiva: Overview of architectural monuments of Khiva

-Most of Khiva's architectural masterpieces are concentrated in its urban core - Itchan Kala.
-It is a "city within a city" surrounded by powerful fortress walls with four gates on each side of the world.
+Most of Khiva's important buildings are concentrated in its urban core - Itchan Kala - a "city within a city" surrounded by powerful fortress walls with gates on each of the four sides.

 One of the main highways runs from the western gate to the eastern gate, along which the main monumental buildings are concentrated.

-From the observation tower of Ak-Sheikh-bobo Itchan-Kala can be seen like in the palm of your hand.
-The unusual silhouette of the Kalta Minor minaret attracts attention, as if cut down to the middle.

-Its massive trunk, exquisitely decorated with wide and narrow belts of glazed brick, indicates that it was conceived as a grandiose, majestic structure, the main vertical of the city.

-But after the death of the khan, under whom the minaret was built, it remained unfinished, receiving the name of Kalta (short).
+The observation tower of Ak-Sheikh-bobo Itchan-Kala provides views over the city, including the unusual silhouette of the Kalta Minor minaret.
+Its massive trunk, decorated with wide and narrow belts of glazed brick, suggests that it was conceived as the main vertical of the city.
+After the death of the khan, under whom the minaret was built, it remained unfinished, receiving the name of Kalta (short).

 Very close to the Kalta Minar is the Muhammad Aminxon Madrasah, the largest of the preserved buildings of higher theological educational institutions.

-The peculiarity of its architecture is the twin hudjras - cells for living of students.
-Belts of colored brick sets and majolica facings decorate the building wonderfully.
+Its twin hudjras, cells for student living, are notable aspects of its architecture.
+Belts of colored brick and majolica facings decorate the building.

-On the territory of Konya Ark (Old Fortress) there is the palace of Muhammad Rahimxon I with rich and unusual interior decoration.
+On the territory of Konya Ark (Old Fortress) is the palace of Muhammad Rahimxon I with rich and unusual interior decoration.
 The walls of the hall are decorated with ganch carving with coloring.
-The neighboring two-storied building is a harem.
-There are many rich chambers, living rooms.
+The neighboring two-storied building is a harem, with numerous rich chambers, living rooms.

-The Juma Mosque (X century, 1788) is amazing in its beauty.
-On the entrance doors the date of construction - 1778-1782 years is preserved.

-But 210 columns of the mosque, supporting the roof, are much older - from XII to XV centuries.
-The columns are remarkable for their amazing slenderness, rich ornamental carving.
+The Juma Mosque (X century, 1788) was constructed in 1778–1782 years, as inscribed on its doors.
+The 210 column supporting the roof are much older, dating from the 12th to 15th centuries.
+The columns are slender and richly carved.
 They were brought here from other ancient buildings, so many columns are unique and do not resemble each other.

-At the gates of Polvon darvoza there is a whole ensemble of buildings.
+At the gates of Polvon darvoza is a whole ensemble of buildings.
 The main palace of Khiva khans Toshhovli occupies a special place here.

-The architecture of its numerous apartments and decorative furnishings are unique.
-There are ornamental wood carvings, majolica facings and figurative cartouches.
+It has ornamental wood carvings, majolica facings and figurative cartouches.

-The palace of Kurnysh-khan was intended for lavish receptions.
+The Palace of Kurnysh-khan was intended for receptions for the elite.
 Once there was a wooden throne in the throne room decorated with silver chasing on a red background.

-The building has a beautiful iwan with columns.
-The palace is also remarkable for its rich majolica wall lining with intricate ornaments.
+The building has a iwan with columns.
+The palace has majolica wall lining with intricate ornaments.

 The Pahlavon Mahmud Memorial Complex was built in memory of the revered Khiva poet, who after his death was canonized as the patron saint of the city.

-Nearby is the 45-meter high Islomxo‘ja minaret topped with a through lantern with a dome on top.
-In the outer part of the city - Dishan qalʼa - there are also many ancient architectural monuments.
+Nearby is the 45-meter Islomxo‘ja minaret, topped with a through lantern with a dome on top.
+In the outer part of the city – Dishan qalʼa – are further ancient architectural monuments.